-The collaborative process continues in determining need for auxiliary aids and services and the auxiliary aids and services that are reasonable.
-Be prepared to describe the auxiliary aids and services you used in the past and provide documentation of disability and need for accommodations.
+The collaborative process continues when determining the need and practicality for auxiliary aids and services.
+Be prepared to describe the auxiliary aids and services you used in the past and provide documentation of a disability and the need for accommodations.

 Faculty have the right to reject accommodations that undercut a course’s fundamental goals.
-Faculty may also choose between equally effective accommodations, if, one is less intrusive to the course goals.
+Faculty may also choose between equally effective accommodations, if one is less intrusive to the course goals.
 A student’s request for an accommodation that would alter the curriculum or a course's fundamental goals is considered an unreasonable request.
-Working with your college instructors will be important so that you can select between possible accommodation strategies that will provide you with the maximum opportunity for both learning and demonstrating mastery.
+Working with your college instructors will be important to ensuring that you are provided all possible accommodation strategies that will provide you with the maximum opportunity for both learning and demonstrating mastery.

 It is the policy of Danville Area Community College to provide an accessible campus, both in terms of the physical plant and programs.
 The College will comply with all requirements set forth in Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, the Illinois Accessibility Code of 1988, and all regulations implementing these Acts.
 Three offices on the DACC campus work together to address accessibility issues:

-Mike Cunningham, Vice President of Administrative Services reviews and coordinates physical plant modifications to ensure the accessibility of campus for all students, employees, and visitors with disabilities who wish to access the College's programs and services.
-Mike Cunningham may be contacted by phone at 443-8831.
+Doug Adams, Executive Director of Maintenance & Facilities (OF) reviews and coordinates physical plant modifications to ensure the accessibility of campus for all students, employees, and visitors with disabilities who wish to access the College's programs and services.
+Doug may be contacted by phone at 443-8832 or via email at email@example.com.

 This process was established to comply with the ADA/Section 504 mandate to “provide for prompt and equitable resolution of complaints alleging any action that would be prohibited.”
 If a student does not agree with a recommended accommodation, or has been denied accommodation(s), the student may file a complaint through the Office of Accommodations Complaint Process.
 A faculty or staff member who does not agree with an accommodation recommended for a student may also utilize this process.
 A faculty or staff-initiated complaint may not delay the implementation of an accommodation which Office of Accommodations believes to be in compliance with ADA.